thawkin3/dad-joke-dadabase/README.md

 Groan at some dad jokes and rate them as well.
 Which joke will be your favorite?

-This app is built with [json-server](https://github.com/typicode/json-server) and [Apollo](https://www.apollographql.com/docs/).
+This app is built with [Apollo](https://www.apollographql.com/docs/).

 ## Running the app locally

 1. `npm install`
 2. `npm start`

-This will start the json-server API on port 3000 and the GraphQL API on port 4000.
+This will start the GraphQL API on port 4000.

 ## REST API with json-server